Stability and instability of Navier boundary layers: Introduction

 \subsection{The nonlinear instability result}

-Proving our nonlinear instability result below will closely follow an argument by E.Grenier, with which he proved that linear instability implies nonlinear instability for the Euler equation in \cite{Ge}, and for some viscous boundary layers in \cite{DG} with B.Desjardins.
-We will therefore require a form of linear instability as a starting point: we will start with a shear flow that is linearly unstable for the Euler equation.
+In \cite{Ge}, E.Grenier proved that linear instability implies nonlinear instability for the Euler equation, and for some viscous boundary layers (\cite{DG} with B.Desjardins).
+It is this argument that we shall use to get our instability result, and we shall use a shear flow that is linearly unstable for the Euler equation as a starting point: